Arbitrium-Studios/Open-Fantasy/README.md

 # What is Toontown Fantasy?

-> Toontown Fantasy is a singleplayer, non-profit, re-envisioning of Disney's Toontown Online built using Open-Toontown which is expected to have fantasy aspects to capture the 'Disney Magic', more of an open-world/adventure aspect to the gameplay, new graphics, better gameplay, much better story-line to truly capture the magic of Toontown that Disney couldn't capture back in the day, and so much more!
-This version is one you can change to your own liking for a Fantasy of your own!
+> From the author of A Mother's Tales and Twinkling Shadows: A Toontown Story, comes the next generation of Toontown storytelling like you've never seen before!
+PLAYER ZER0 STUDIO's Toontown Fantasy is a re-envisioning of Disney's Toontown Online.
+Make your own Toon as you adventure across the planet, saving Toons from the evil Cogs whom are dead-set on turning your world into a corporate wasteland for a nefarious purpose not yet known to the Toons!
 The future of Toontown is in YOUR fingertips!
-What will you create?
 Only time will tell!
+Toontown Fantasy is coming soon to a universe near you...

 ### Staff Members: